Getting Ready to Travel

 For further information on Yellow Fever, please visit the Centers for Disease Control and Prevention website at:

-U.S. airlines with international flights to El Salvador include: American Airlines, Continental, and Delta.
-The Central American airline TACA has direct flights to and from the main cities in the U.S.
+U.S. airlines with international flights to El Salvador include: American Airlines, United, and Delta.
+The Colombian airline Avianca has direct flights to and from the main cities in the U.S.

 A visa is not required for ordinary U.S. passport holders.
 The passport must be valid for at least six months.
 A tourist card, available for $10.00, is issued at the airport.
 Official and diplomatic passport holders are exempt.
 For non-U.S. passport holders, please consult the following web page: